InstituteSafety & HealthFall ProtectionGeneral Industry SafetyFall ProtectionUSAEnglishAnalysisFocus AreaIn Depth (Level 3)

 A good portion of the requirements for designated areas come from the construction standards.
 However, the Occupational Safety and Health Administration (OSHA) excluded the use of monitors, opting instead to require employers in general industry to erect warning lines.

-- On flat or low-sloping roofs;
+- The work is on a flat or low-sloping roof;

 Employers that use designated areas must: